Intro to In-Person Roleplay Agents

 Site visits and property showings

-Real estate (and similar) reps practice tour flow, reading the room, and closing in a scenario that mimics being on-site with the prospect.
+Real estate reps practice tour flow, reading the room, and closing in a scenario that mimics being on-site with the prospect.

 In-branch needs analysis and plan comparison

-Insurance (and similar) reps practice consultative conversations, plan comparison, and objection handling in an in-person consultation context.
+Insurance reps practice consultative conversations, plan comparison, and objection handling in an in-person consultation context.

 Standardizing in-person practice across locations

-When the scenario includes a gatekeeper (e.g., front desk or reception) before the main in-person meeting, reps practice both phases.
-Separate scorecards evaluate the gatekeeper phase and the in-person phase; background noise applies to the gatekeeper part of the flow.
+When the scenario includes a gatekeeper (such as a front desk or reception) before the main in-person meeting, reps practice both phases.
+Separate scorecards evaluate the gatekeeper phase and the in-person phase.
+Background noise applies to the gatekeeper part of the flow.

 - Builds confidence for high-pressure, in-the-moment meetings.